 Part 1: Testing the Power Storage Devices

-In this part of the experiment every team will receive a different set of metals to test and compare the different voltage outputs of the combinations.
+In this part of the experiment every team will receive a set of metals to test and compare the different voltage outputs of the combinations.

 - Obtain two different samples of metals from your TA as well as one cup of lemon juice.
-TA's will select the different metal combinations for each team.

 - Before inserting metal strips into the cup of lemon juice, clean the metal strips using the emery paper provided by the TA.
 Scrub the emery paper in one direction, then scrub perpendicular to the first direction.
 Once cleaned, insert the metals into the cup of lemon juice.
 Note: Magnesium reacts very fast, so if this is one of the metals given be sure to insert both strips at the same time and take readings immediately.